 The SawStop professional cabinet saw has two riving knives.
 The first one fits below the height of the blade.
 It is ideal for non-through cuts such as grooves.
 The other one is for attaching the blade cover.
 It is located slightly above the blade.

 Changing blades has become an easy exercise when using the Sawstop professional.
 Two buttons are at the end of the insert that connects to the mating screw heads in the cavity.

-There is also a bail-type handle at the other end of the insert that inserts and locks it in person.
+A bail-type handle at the other end of the insert also inserts and locks it in person.
 The process comes with the use of a two-wrench process.
-The saw tool comes with an innovative braking system that is a bit complicated.
-The whole system goes through checks and flashing lights the moment you turn on the saw machine.
+The saw tool has an innovative braking system that is a bit complicated.
+The system goes through checks and flashing lights when you turn on the saw machine.

 When the system is ready, the green light remains constant.
 The saw is easy to use.
 There is a chart that explains the signs and meanings of the saw machine.
 Some keys keep the braking system in bypass mode.

 That is on the material that you suspect has moisture.
 Moisture sets off the braking system.
-There are access doors at the side of the table saw and rear panels that give you easy access to the brake cartridge.
+Access doors at the side of the table saw, and rear panels give you easy access to the brake cartridge.
 There is a need for the mobile base before setting up the saw because it is difficult to assemble it before the base.

 - An efficient dust collection system